d1b1/d1b1.github.com/perspective.md

           Code
         </th>
         <td class="text-left">
-          Code is the default for B2B startups.
-We raise VC funds to hire coders.
-We give equity to find tech resources.
-CEOs think they need dedicated tech resources to build a business.
+          Custom code is often the default solution.
+CEOs assume they need dedicated developers for every tech challenge, driving up costs and timelines.
         </td>
         <td>&rarr;</td>
         <td>
           <b data-bs-toggle="popover" data-bs-placement="top" data-bs-trigger="hover"
-            data-bs-content="A lot of tech decisions look different when you classify code as a 'capital expenditure', not an investment.
+            data-bs-content="Tech decisions look different when you classify code as a 'capital expenditure', not an investment.
 Rent before you buy.">Tech is a Capital Expenditure!</b> Treat it that way.
-          A focus on tech first solutions can impede learnings, and burn valuable funding.
-No Code, Glue Code and Duct-tape solutions are the way to break the tech bind.
+          Low-code, no-code, and integration solutions often deliver faster outcomes at lower cost—without sacrificing functionality.
           <br>
           <br>
           Read More: